-What is Naturopathic Care in Calgary?
+What is Naturopathic Care?

 Naturopathic care in Calgary, AB is a distinct blend of modern science combined with traditional and natural medicine.
 The naturopathic philosophy is to encourage the body to heal itself as a means of treating disease.
 Signs of underlying disease are a warning that the body is not functioning properly.
 In naturopathic medicine, disease is not an entity, but a process.